Kademlia/nmethods/README.md

 # G1GC CodeCache Cleanup Issue

 This repository demonstrates an issue where G1GC does not correctly clean up the JVM CodeCache, even in emergency situations.
+Possibly related to https://bugs.openjdk.org/browse/JDK-8290025

 ## Initial Example
 The first test was performed on `jbrsdk-21.0.3-windows-x64-b446.1`.